Students accepted on UK degree courses down on 2021 but second highest on record

 The admissions service said this translates to a narrowing of the gap between the most and least advantaged, with the ratio at 2.36 in 2019, 2.29 this year, and 2.34 in 2021.

-Places for students from China, India and Nigeria are all up – increasing by 35%, 27% and 43% respectively, Ucas said.
+Places for students from China, India and Nigeria are all up – increasing by 35%, 27% and 43% on last year respectively, Ucas said.

 A total of 20,360 students did not get a place this year, Ucas said, down from 24,260 in 2019.

-For the first batch of students to receive T-level results on Thursday, 370 – 71% of applicants – have gained a place in higher education, the admissions service said.
+For the first batch of students to receive T-level results on Thursday, 370 – 71% of applicants – have gained a place in higher education, Ucas said.

 Ucas chief executive Clare Marchant said there are more than 27,000 courses in clearing, as well as a range of apprenticeship opportunities, for people who need to consider other options.